Are you searching for a strategy that can generate profitable niche keywords for you?

 After you’ve submitted a project, I recommend entering your website URL to get more accurate recommendations based on your domain strength.
 You’ll also be able to look at important details about your website like trust flow, citation flow, backlink quantity, and referring domains.
 Keep in mind that each project can only have one domain associated with it.

-Long Tail Pro is a long tail keyword research tool that allows you to pull and analyse keywords in a variety of ways.
-You can enter seed keywords to produce related recommendations (up to 5 seed keywords at a time), enter a list of keywords from another source or obtain seed keywords from your competitors’ domain (up to 200 allowed).
+Long Tail Pro is a long tail keyword research tool that allows you to pull and analyze keywords in a variety of ways.
+You can enter seed keywords to produce related recommendations.
+Up to five seed keywords at a time can be entered into a list of keywords from another source, or obtain seed keywords from your competitors’ domains (up to 200 allowed).
 Examine and sort the results.

 Once you have the findings, you can use the Average KC statistic to determine which keywords you might be able to rank for.
 The KC score is an excellent predictor of keywords that your website might rank for.
 I’ll go over this in more depth later.
 We will consider under 35 has low competition.